International Student Experience

 Join the Quercus Course

-Fall 2024Your CSC Success Centre Tutor: Jackson Tsang
+Winter 2025: Your CSC Success Centre Tutor: Jackson Tsang

 Join the Quercus Course

 The Kelly Library offers a Personal Librarian Program, where all first- and second-year St. Michael’s College students are paired with a personal librarian to help navigate resources and build research skills.
-To find the name of your personal librarian, click here.

-Getting comfortable using English is an essential skill that will help you ease into your experience at the University.
+Getting comfortable using English is an essential skill that will help you ease into your experience at the university.

 English Language Learning (ELL) supports all U of T undergraduates enrolled in the Faculty of Arts & Science whose first or primary language is not English, or students who find formal, academic English challenging.